 In some ways, I use art to return to those moments of displacement in order to understand them and how they shape me as a person.
 What kind of person do you become when you leave your land?
 Who will you be?
 Leaving all those people behind, all your knowing of a particular kind of life and living… where does your kind of grief go?

 My current body of work explores the intersections of my biography/personal experience and the history of the Philippines.
-It looks at the development of our culture from the pre-colonial era to the present time and reimagines how the cultural stratification of Philippine society came to be.
-It explores the lingering effects of Spanish colonization and American imperialism on the archipelago’s native population.
+It looks at the development of our culture from the pre-colonial era to the present time, and explores the lingering effects of Spanish colonization and American imperialism on the archipelago’s native population.
 To put differently, it explores how the beliefs, ideals and aspirations of the people evolved and contribute to the layers that define the contemporary Filipino or Filipino American.